A new writing competition from the London Society and sponsored by Almacantar - open to all. Write a ‘Love Letter to London’ and you could win £900.

 There are five categories, with prizes of £400, £200 and £100 in each, and a further overall winner’s prize of £500.

-Entries must be on a Word or Google Docs file with title.
+Entries must be on a Word or Google Docs file with title (no PDFs please).
 All entries will be judged anonymously, so the first page of the entry should have the title of your entry, the category you are entering, and your name, address, telephone number and e-mail address.

 Email your entries to TheLondonSociety1912@gmail.com